AriFordsham/GHCWiki/commentary/compiler/new-code-gen-stupidity.md

 IS THAT TRUE?
 For comparison's sake, the old codegen doesn't appear to do any rewriting, because it just reuses the call area.

-Actually, I think this is a case of spill/reload silliness.

 ## Stupid spills